rpalo/personal-blog/_posts/2016-11-27-discovering-click.md

 title: Discovering Click
 tags: python tools
 ---
 I'm going to have two posts here in quick succession, because I learned a bunch of things in the last couple weeks all in a row that are really cool.
-The first one I want to talk about is (Click)[https://click.pocoo.com/5], which is a Python framework for quickly making command-line interface (CLI) programs.
-I have been using it recently to make a (tool that automates a few of the more repetetive tasks at work)[https://github.com/rpalo/pq-cli].
+The first one I want to talk about is [Click](https://click.pocoo.com/5), which is a Python framework for quickly making command-line interface (CLI) programs.
+I have been using it recently to make a [tool that automates a few of the more repetetive tasks at work](https://github.com/rpalo/pq-cli).
 The basics are really simple!

 {% highlight python %}
 # Example taken roughly from their documentation